Waltzing with Brando: Production

 The film is written and directed by Bill Fishman and adapted from the memoir Waltzing with Brando: Planning a Paradise in Tahiti by Bernard Judge.
 The film is produced by Fishman, Billy Zane, who also stars, and Dean Bloxom.
 Principal photography took place mainly in Tetiaroa, where Marlon Brando and Judge tried to introduce sustainable architecture and practices.

 Billy Zane was interviewed about playing the role of Marlon Brando in the film in January 2019 and described how he was not previously "aware of his passion for environmental rights, which was so prescient and so timely" and that he "wanted to celebrate the man for being a forward-thinker" and that he was "interested in teaching people about him in a way that they're not familiar while still mining the drama”.

 The New York Post reported that the producers were at the Cannes Film Festival in 2024 looking for a buyer for the film.
 In November 2024, Jon Heder, Richard Dreyfuss, Camille Razat, Alaina Huffman, Tia Carrere, and James Jagger were revealed to have joined the cast.

 Release

 Waltzing with Brando premiered at the closing night of the 2024 Torino Film Festival, on November 30, 2024.
-The film was theatrically in the United States on September 19, 2025, by Iconic Events Releasing.
+The film was released theatrically in the United States on September 19, 2025, by Iconic Events Releasing.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 The makeup and hairstyling of the film was honored by making the shortlist of nominees at the 97th Academy Awards while also receiving a nomination at the 4th Astra Creative Arts Awards.